Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 </div>
 ```

-The reason this is interesting is we need to replace some parts of the original content, but also preserve some of the content from the middle.
+The reason this is interesting is you need to replace some parts of the original content, but also preserve some of the content from the middle.

 The mental map of this is: